H-Len/pig-latin/README.md

 For words beginning with "y", treat "y" as a consonant._

 _Specs for pig-latin application
-* The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.
-  Example Input: 3
-  Example Output: 3
-* The program converts all letters to lower case.
-  Example input: StUfF
-  Example output: stuff
 * The program adds "way" to single-letter words beginning with a vowel.
   Example Input: i
   Example Output: iway